-- 7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern either on the agreed reporting form (Appendix 1) or through the setting's electronic system.
-Any concerns should be passed to the DSL without delay using the paper concerns forms. - 7.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file.
+- 7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern through our electronic system, CPOMS. - 7.2 Any information recorded will be kept securely and not with the child's academic file.
 These files will be the responsibility of the DSL.
-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 7.3 Child protection information will be kept up to date.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.

+- 7.3 Child protection information will be kept up to date.
 Each concern logged will include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.

 Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored on the child's file.
-All our safeguarding records will include; a chronology, contents front cover and will record significant events in the child's life.
+All our safeguarding records will record significant events in the child's life.